 After struggling with perimenopause symptoms for several years, most women are looking forward to entering postmenopause, hoping it would bring an end to their discomforts.
 Unfortunately, that it not always the case.
-In this study, Chinese scientists compared the prevalence and severity of menopause symptoms in peri- and postmenopause women.
+In this study, Chinese scientists compared the prevalence and severity of menopause symptoms in peri- and postmenopausal women.

 Data used in this retrospective descriptive study belong to 1,225 women, between the ages of 34 and 76.
 They were patients at the Beijing Obstetrics and Gynecology Hospital, seeking help for menopause symptoms.